NickGrunert/master-thesis/modules/00_data.typ

     @fig:input:comparison shows the visual representation of the geometries present in the four data sets for one example house.

     On the left is a simple building base area.
-    These are the results of the building detection AI and contain some additional information in addition to the geometries.
+    These are the results of the building detection #abr("AI") and contain some additional information in addition to the geometries.
     Especially noteworthy are the detected area of the geometry and the algorithm's confidence in the detection.

     #figure(
       image("../figures/input/data_comparison.png"),
-      caption: [Image and nDSM Input Data],
+      caption: [
+        Comparison of input data geometries
+      ],
     ) <fig:input:comparison>

     The other three geometries shown are related to each other via id references.